adion81/mern-lectures/day-02-oop.md

 ## Inheritance

-What if we wanted to make a Panini... panini's are sandwiches where we will always have `isToasted=true`.
+What if we wanted to make a Panini... panini's are sandwiches that will always have `isToasted=true`.

 ```jsavascript
 class Panini extends Sandwich {